ashisha2601/vectorization_python/README.md

 into operations that are performed on entire arrays at once.

 BENEFITS:
-Speed: Vectorized operations are typically much faster than their non-vectorized counterparts.
+- Speed: Vectorized operations are typically much faster than their non-vectorized counterparts.

-Readability: Vectorized code is often more readable and concise.
+- Readability: Vectorized code is often more readable and concise.

-Less Prone to Errors: By avoiding explicit loops, there is less room for errors related to indexing and other common loop-related issues.
+- Less Prone to Errors: By avoiding explicit loops, there is less room for errors related to indexing and other common loop-related issues.

-- it can be achieved using Pandas and Numpy.
+It can be achieved using Pandas and Numpy.